WACC Calculator – Easily Calculate Your Weighted Average Cost of Capital

 It plays a pivotal role in:

-• Evaluating capital projects
+• Evaluating capital projects while

-• Determining a company’s overall cost of capital
+• Determining their overall cost of capital.

 What is WACC (Weighted Average Cost of Capital)?